lizmat/articles/dont-fear-the-grepper-2.md

 ## Conclusion
 This concludes the second part of the introduction to the `grep` method.
 Questions and comments are always welcome.
 You can also drop into the [#raku-beginner](https://web.libera.chat/?channel=#raku-beginner) channel on Libera.chat, or on Discord if you'd like to have more immediate feedback.

 I hope you liked it!
-Thank you for reading all the way to the end.
+Thanks again for reading all the way to the end.